Dr. Richard Abels,

 I. ROYAL ATTEMPTS.
 Popes and kings were both made nervous by the popularity of tournaments.
 Kings saw such gatherings as political threats.
 The dukes and counts who hosted tournaments used them as opportunities to forge alliances and to solidify their hold over their own vassals.
 They also provided the perfect cover for launching conspiracies.
 The opponents of King John and of his son Henry III used tournies to assemble their forces and to plan their rebellions.
 Kings also resented having to compete with tournaments for their knights' service when they were planning war.
 But royal opposition proved completely ineffectual, in part because kings themselves were noblemen who, policy aside, enjoyed tournaments and found them, at times, very useful.
 By the 14th century English and French kings were staging tournaments in order to enhance their own royal prestige.

-Still, even those kings and
+Nonetheless, even those kings and

 princes who approved of tournaments were disturbed by their unrestrained

 violence.
 Here they proved more successful.
 The curbing of the tournament's

 violence is paralleled by the successful imposition of the 'king's peace'

 i. the use of special tournament armor of padded leather and blunted (bated) weapons.

 prizes to those who most distinguished themselves (e.g. William Marshal's

 winning of a fish--a giant pike--at the tournament at Pleurs